mui/toolpad/docs/data/toolpad/core/components/sign-in-page/sign-in-page.md

 The success notification contains the string returned by the `signIn` function.
 An empty string disables the notification.

 :::info
-Try signing in with different providers to see this behaviour in action.
+Try signing in with different providers to see this behavior in action.
 :::

 {{"demo": "NotificationsSignInPageSuccess.js", "iframe": true, "height": 400}}